stathiskaps/xm-companies-manager/README.md

 XM_Companies_Manager.postman_collection.json
 ```

-Import it into Postman and configure the collection variable with the token you received at step 4:
+Import it into Postman and configure the collection variable with the token generated in step 4:

 ```text
 jwt = <generated-token>